zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading/adb-loading.md

 ### Required Artifacts

--   The following lab requires an Oracle Cloud account.
+-   The following lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank"> Oracle Cloud account</a>.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

 In Steps 1 to 3, you will create one ADW table, CHANNELS_LOCAL, and load it with sample data from your local file system.
 In the remaining steps, you will create several ADW tables and load them with sample data that you stage to an OCI Object Store.

 ### Lab Prerequisites

-This lab assumes you have completed the *Login to Oracle Cloud* and *Provision ADB* labs.
+This lab assumes you have completed the *Login to Oracle Cloud* and *Provision ADB* labs in the menu on the right.

 ## STEP 1: Download Sample Data and Create Local Table